Storyflow Logo

 Storyflow visual workspace shown in The 12 Best Course Creator Tools in 2026 (We Tested Them All)

-Storyflow is not a course hosting platform.
-There is no video hosting, no payments, no student management.
-If your need is course delivery, Teachable, Thinkific, Kajabi, or Maven are the right tools.
+Name the friction first.
+Storyflow is a Stage 1 design tool, not a hosting platform.
+There is no video hosting, no payments, and no student management.
+If your need is delivering a course to paying students, Teachable, Thinkific, Kajabi, or Maven are the right tools and Storyflow is not.

 4. Thinkific (Best Course Platform with Sites)